MiquelAntoine/IlluinProject/readme.md

 --fp filepath   : the filepath of the json dataset\
 --mdl modelname : the model chosen, can only be 'tf_idf'

-Optional : \
+Optional :

 --tffunc tf_function: the function used of the term frequency computation , can be 'binary' (default), 'log' or 'raw_frequency'.

 --topn n : the number of context predicted by the model (default 5) --no_ei : disable the 'end_importance' option on the computation of the tf_idf model.
-This option allows a greater weight for last words of the question
+This option allows a greater weight for last words of the question.

+--ofn output_filename : root name for the dumps of the questions_df and contexts_df DataFrames into json.
+Thoses dumps will be found in the folder 'dumps'.

 # Requirements